Rampop01/Celo-onclick/README.md

-# OnClick - Web3 Payment Platform UI
+# OnClick Web3 Payment Platform

-A complete, modern, and responsive Web3 payment platform UI built with Next.js 16, TypeScript, and Tailwind CSS.
-OnClick is a decentralized platform that lets creators, crowdfunders, and businesses receive crypto payments or donations easily, globally, and instantly.
+A modern, mobile-first payment platform built with Next.js 16, TypeScript, and Tailwind CSS.
+OnClick enables creators, crowdfunders, and businesses to receive global payments in USDC on Celo/MiniPay with ease.

 ## 🚀 Features